apache/usergrid/sdks/html5-javascript/README.md

 #Direct API calls
 For most purposes, some combination of Entity and Collection will likely suffice.
 However, there are times when one must make a direct call to the API.
 The following sections describe how to do this against the Application endpoint as well as the Management endpoint.

-##The QueryObj Object
+##The Query object
-The QueryObj
+The Query object is a container for the information